SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Head_Pose_Detection.md

 ```

 ### Use Identified Face for HeadPose Detection
-Clip the identified Faces and send inference request for identifying HeadPose
+Clip the identified Faces and send inference request for detecting head pose.
-- Replace #TODO Head_Pose_Detection 3
-- Paste the following lines
+- Replace #TODO Head_Pose_Detection 3 with the following lines of code

 ```python
 #Heapose